 Requirements for One Year Multiple Entry Visa

-The generic set of requirements in applying for the said visa are listed below.
+The generic set of requirements in applying for the non-immigrant B visa are listed below.
 It may be that the Thai Immigration will still require additional documents aside from the following:

 - Passport – should be at least a year left on its validity basing on the date of arrival in Thailand.